Tim-CYLiao/shell-script-for-fit2gpx-and-backup/README.md

 #Manual
-These script are simple tool for .fit file(usually in garmin device) batch convert and backup.
+These scripts are simple tool for .fit file(usually in Garmin device) batch convert and backup.
-It can batch convert .fit to gpx,which can manully upload for other application,such as "Fog of World".
+It can batch convert .fit to gpx, which can manually upload for other application, such as "Fog of World".
-###Current version is only test on Mac, haven't test on other operation system.
+###Current version is the only test on Mac, haven't test on the other operating system.

 The terminal instruction as follow(all code are executed in terminal.app):
 >1.Install Homebrew: